 This feature is in early access.
 To apply and get started, contact Pinecone.

 Provisioned read capacity is a new feature that lets you reserve dedicated storage and compute resources for an index, ensuring predictable performance and cost efficiency for queries.
-It is ideal for the following use cases:
+It is ideal for workloads with millions to billions of records and moderate to high query rates (1000+ queries per second).

 How it works

-When you create an index with provisioned read capacity, Pinecone allocates dedicated resources based on your choice of tier, number of shards, and number of replicas.
+When you create an index with provisioned read capacity, Pinecone allocates dedicated storage and compute resources based on your choice of tier, number of shards, and number of replicas.

 Provisioned capacity affects only read performance.
 Write performance is the same as for on-demand indexes.